Choking Out Cancer

-“Jonathan,” as she called me which I hated, “Andrew,” my brother who is two years younger than me, “come into the living room I need to talk to you, your dad has just passed away.”
-He was just 47 years old and those few words changed our lives forever.
+“Jonathan,” (as she called me which I hated), “Andrew,” she ushered my brother who is two years younger than me, “come into the living room I need to talk to you.”

 This doesn’t even begin to tell the story of how this horrible disease affects lives.
 If anything the end is a relief to those suffering.
 Rewind to 3 years before my father passed away and I was 9 years old.
 Like most 9 year olds, in my eyes my dad is super human.
 He was brought up as a farmer and is tough as old boots.
 At this point in time he worked as a mechanic and built coaches for a living…and then he was diagnosed with Cancer.

 I’m 9 years old I have no idea what Cancer is at this time.
 I’m under the impression he will just go into hospital get fixed and everything will go back to normal.
 However this is not how cancer works.

 For the next 2 years, my dad is in and out of Christie’s Hospital in Manchester, battling this disease that is slowly spreading through his whole body.
 At the time, we were living an hour away from the hospital, and every day after school when all my friends were playing football my mum would pick us up and we would make the trek to visit my dad in hospital.
 My brother and I would go in, say hello, and as we didn’t really have a clue how serious it was, we would literally go outside and play football until my mum shouted at us to come in and say goodbye when it was time to leave.